We’re Accepting New Patients!

 Why UK Dentists Are Backing a Sales Ban on Energy Drinks for Children

-The British Dental Association has launched a vital petition calling for restrictions on energy drink sales to children under 16.
+British Dental Association has launched a vital petition calling for restrictions on energy drink sales to children under 16.
 With tooth decay linked to type-2 diabetes and preventable diseases costing the NHS billions, voluntary industry action has failed.

 Dentists across the UK are united in their call for legislative intervention to protect children's health, development, and long-term wellbeing from the documented harms of high-caffeine, high-sugar energy drinks, a subject we have written about before in our dentistry articles.